bhavesh2799/My-Projects/README.md

-# Expenses Application (Published on Client Play store Developer Account)
+# Expenses Application (Published on Client Play store Developer Account, Published as Web App on Firebase)

 This application is published on the FIRMSAP developer account as Legully Expenses App, and is majorly an application to manage the user's expense documents.
 This was a freelancer project, and was a great experience for me, and it involves the use of Google sheets API, the oauth 2.0 consent screen, and filtering and sorting data based on tags.